 Physical facilities needed for effective implementation of the nuclear power plant are to be established in compliance with the codes, standards and regulations or by using the best engineering and organizational practices.
 Prior to the awarding of the construction permit and during the construction and commissioning, the authorities must review and approve the plans set up by the project sponsor to establish these facilities.
 All the listed support infrastructure has to be aligned to the OSHA 2007 and other stringent relevant international standards and guidelines as relevant nuclear safety conventions, the IAEA safety standards and the World bank/IFC EHS general guidelines.
+The facilities include: -
-The facilities include: - a) Site infrastructure: The most important element of infrastructure is the existence of a site with acceptable characteristics such as appropriate geological and seismic conditions, access to adequate cooling water, proper location on the grid, etc. The selected site will have its own infrastructure features and facilities as described below:

-- Water supply: Sources of water for construction phase and for cooling and other services during operation of the plant should be acceptable from quantity and quality points of view. - Power supply: Power supply during construction and operation will be provided through the national grid and supplemented by standby and emergency power supply systems.
+- a) Site infrastructure: The most important element of infrastructure is the existence of a site with acceptable characteristics such as appropriate geological and seismic conditions, access to adequate cooling water, proper location on the grid, etc. The selected site will have its own infrastructure features and facilities as described below: - Water supply: Sources of water for construction phase and for cooling and other services during operation of the plant should be acceptable from quantity and quality points of view. - Power supply: Power supply during construction and operation will be provided through the national grid and supplemented by standby and emergency power supply systems.
 Substations will be needed to provide the required voltages during the construction and operation phases of the plant. - Transport/Access: It is necessary to survey the access roads and railways to the site in order to determine if the width of the roads, radius of the bends and the clearance under bridges and in tunnels are adequate for the heaviest, widest, longest and tallest pieces of equipment which have to be delivered by road.
-If the candidate site is to be located on large rivers and sea shores, construction of a harbour capable of receiving and handling very heavy loads is needed to utilize delivery of large equipment by water.

-- Micro earthquake monitoring station: The seismic hazard study will determine the maximum ground motion parameters under the largest potential earthquake with sufficiently low probability of occurrence for the site.
-In order to verify the methodology and conclusions of the seismic hazard study, a number of micro earthquake monitoring stations have to be set up the region of the site for several years in advance of construction to provide data on rock characteristics and attenuation laws. - Meteorological and hydrological station: Site investigation studies require significant meteorological and hydrological data including maximum, basic and mean values for air and sea water temperatures, wind speed and direction, atmospheric pressure, dispersion patterns rainfall, ground water and surface flooding, wave action and tsunamis.
-Stations for collection and monitoring of this data are required to be put in place for a number of years prior to the approval of the site. - Town site and administration facilities: Pre project and project management activities require working space and in remote sites, town site for living accommodations of the workers.
-This could be set up by the authorities in advance, or could be contracted as part of the project supply contracts.
+If the candidate site is to be located on large rivers and sea shores, construction of a harbour capable of receiving and handling very heavy loads is needed to utilize delivery of large equipment by water. - Micro earthquake monitoring station: The seismic hazard study will determine the maximum ground motion parameters under the largest potential earthquake with sufficiently low probability of occurrence for the site.
+In order to verify the methodology and conclusions of the seismic hazard study, a number of micro earthquake monitoring stations have to be set up the region of the site for several years in advance of construction to provide data on rock characteristics and attenuation laws.